Levertion/minecraft-json-schemas/README.md

 The following additions are planned

 1. ~~Implementations into different uses of schemas - especially VSCODE, which has built in support~~ - Already implemented into VSCODE
+2. An update/tidy up using more suitable schema object parts

 ## License
 These schemas are licensed under the UnLicense, and may be used freely without giving credit in your projects or for personal use